Ashok0/EnderalVREssentials-Nightly/README.md

 	- Place this mod BELOW all other Skyrim SE texture mods in your mod load order in the left window pane.
 	- Move your Terrain LOD .esm plugin ABOVE Enderal - Forgotten Stories.esm in the right window pane.
 7. If using [Enhanced Vanilla Trees SE](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files) (highly recommended), delete the ESP files (incompatible with Enderal VR) and delete the DynDOLOD and Terrain folders (which contain billboards) as DynDOLOD generates its own superior billboards.
+8. For snowy pine trees, you can install [Enhanced Vanilla Trees SE - Alternative Branches v2.1.1](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files) (Not recommended as this method requires a plugin built specificallyy for Skyrim SE) or you can install [Skyrim Flora Overhaul SE](https://www.nexusmods.com/skyrimspecialedition/mods/2154?tab=files) (Recommended as this method requires no plugins).
+Install SFO after EVT, then perform the following steps:
+- Remove ESP files.
+- Remove DynDOLOD folder.
+- Under Meshes folder, remove all files with the exception of \Meshes\Landscape\Trees\treepineforestsnow*.*
+- Under Textures folder, remove all files with the exception of \Textures\Landscape\Trees\*.*
-8. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
+9. Download [xLODGen](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-81-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/) and extract the contents to a new \xLODGen\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
-9. Download [DynDOLOD 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) under "Miscellaneous Files" and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
+10. Download [DynDOLOD 3.00](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files) under "Miscellaneous Files" and extract the contents to a new \DynDOLOD\ directory that is outside of special OS folders like 'Programs Files' or 'Program Files (x86)', Users, Documents, Desktop, Downloads and also not in SteamApps, game or any mod manager folders.
-10. Launch Mod Organizer 2.
+11. Launch Mod Organizer 2.
 	- Select Tools > Executables
 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "xLODGenx64.exe" in the folder created in Step 5 and select "Open" > Type -tes5vr -o:"c:\xLODGen_Output\" under "Arguments" and click "Apply".
 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "TexGenx64.exe" in the folder created in Step 6 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Select Add an executable ("+" icon in upper left) > Add from file > Navigate to "DynDOLODx64.exe" in the folder created in Step 6 and select "Open" > Type -tes5vr under "Arguments" and click "Apply".
 	- Click OK to return to the main Mod Organizer 2 window.
-11. Select xLODGenx64 from the upper right drop down bar and click Run.
+12. Select xLODGenx64 from the upper right drop down bar and click Run.
 	- Tick all world spaces once the xLODGen window appears.
 Tick Terrain LOD.
 Tick "Protect Borders".
 Leave Objects LOD, Trees LOD, and Occlusion unticked.
 Then click Generate.
 	- If xLODGen freezes or crashes when running, re-run the process a 2nd time and it should complete successfully.
 	- Close the xLODGen window once you see "LOD generation complete".
-12. Close MO2.
+13. Close MO2.
 Navigate to C:\xLODGen_Output\ and move this folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable xLODGen_Output in the left window pane.
-13. Select TexGenx64 from the upper right drop down bar and click Run.
+14. Select TexGenx64 from the upper right drop down bar and click Run.
 		- If you get a "Could not open registry key" error, launch vanilla Skyrim VR one time from Steam.
 Then exit Skyrim VR and repeat this step.
 (This step can be performed outside of VR.
 Simply launching Skyrim VR from your flatscreen and exiting after any Steam VR errors regarding no detected headset is sufficient.)
 		- If you get a "Found stitched object LOD textures" error click "Ignore".
 		- Tick "HD Trees" and click "Start" once the TexGen window appears.
 		- Wait for TexGen to finish running, it typically takes several minutes.
 When the process completes, click "Exit TexGen".
-14. Close MO2.
+15. Close MO2.
 Navigate to your \DynDOLOD\ folder from Step 6 and move the \TexGen_Output\ folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable TexGen_Output in the left window pane.
-15. Right click the Terrain LOD .esm plugin on the right window pane and click "Open Origin in Explorer".
+16. Right click the Terrain LOD .esm plugin on the right window pane and click "Open Origin in Explorer".
 Optionally delete your Terrain LOD .esm file in Windows Explorer as this file is only needed when running xLODGen and TexGen.
-16. Select DynDOLODx64 from the upper right drop down bar and click Run.
+17. Select DynDOLODx64 from the upper right drop down bar and click Run.
 		- Once the DynDOLOD window appears, click "Advanced".
 Then tick all world spaces, click "High" at the top of the window, and tick "Ultra" in the options below.
 Then click "OK" to start the process.
 Wait for DynDOLOD to finish running, it typically takes several minutes.
 When the process completes, click "Save & Exit".
-17. Close MO2.
+18. Close MO2.
 Navigate to your \DynDOLOD\ folder from Step 6 and move the \DynDOLOD_Output\ folder to C:\Users\ (Username)\AppData\Local\ModOrganizer\Skyrim VR\mods.
 Launch MO2 and enable DynDOLOD_Output in the left window pane.
-18. Confirm "xLODGen_Output", "TexGen_Output", and "DynDOLOD_Output" are ticked in the left window pane and ensure DynDOLOD.esp is ticked in the right window pane.
+19. Confirm "xLODGen_Output", "TexGen_Output", and "DynDOLOD_Output" are ticked in the left window pane and ensure DynDOLOD.esp is ticked in the right window pane.
-19. Revert the upper right dropdown bar back to "SKSE".
+20. Revert the upper right dropdown bar back to "SKSE".
-20. DynDOLOD is now successfully configured!
+21. DynDOLOD is now successfully configured!
 You should see FAR more detail in the distance when looking across large open areas of the game!
 (You may need to re-run this process if you change your load order.)

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
 This process should be run immediately before or after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
 DynDOLOD and SkyVRaan's Synthesis plugin should be placed in your load order in the order that they are generated.